 Get started

-To get started with Kubernetes Intelligence, you first need to enable the Kubernetes core feature, and then onboard Kubernetes clusters.
+To get started with Kubernetes Intelligence, enable the Kubernetes core setting on your connected cloud accounts in the DoiT console, and then onboard Kubernetes clusters.

-Follow the step-by-step instructions below or check out the ▶️ interactive demo for a visual walkthrough.
+Follow the step-by-step instructions below or check out the ▶️ interactive demo for EKS for a visual walkthrough of the AWS onboarding flow.

 Enable Kubernetes core